yoga for endometriosis

 Moving my body in a way that supports my cycle has helped me tremendously in managing both endometriosis and adenomyosis.

-Only two years ago, I've been diagnosed with endometriosis and its sister adenomyosis, after dealing with the effects of these conditions since the age of eleven.
+In September 2020, I was diagnosed with endometriosis and its sister adenomyosis, after dealing with the effects of these conditions since the age of eleven.
 I know first-hand how much these effects can affect daily life.

 I also know how hard it can be to find something that helps to ease the pain.